 The Company maintains insurance policies with insurers in amounts and with coverages and deductibles we believe are reasonable and prudent.
 However, the Company cannot assure that this insurance will be adequate to protect it from all material expenses related to current and potential future claims, legal proceedings and litigation, as certain types of claims may be excluded from our insurance coverage.
 If we incur substantial liability and the damages are not covered by insurance, or are in excess of policy limits, or if we incur liability at a time when we are not able to obtain liability insurance, then our business, results of operations and financial condition could be materially adversely affected.

 15) Earnings Per Limited Partner Unit

-The following presents the net income allocation and per unit data using this method for the periods presented:
+The following table presents the net income allocation and per unit data: